zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 Our dialogue begins with Sara saying to Tarek, “How ’s work been?” meaning “How is your job going?” or “How are things at your  workplace?”
 Tarek says, “Really hard,” meaning very difficult.
-“Our agency”  – our organization within the government or private organization – “is working to  resettle refugees who have fled McQuillanland because of the armed conflict th ere.”
+“Our agency”  – our organization within the government or private organization – “is working to  resettle refugees who have fled McQuillanland because of the armed conflict there.”

 A “refugee,” or “refugee” – either pronunciation is  correct, whether the accent is on the first syllable or the last – is a person who  has to leave his country, usually because of some violence or threat of violence – th at is, that person might be killed if he doesn’t leave his country, by the gove rnment or someone else in the country.